Data Recovery ..

 "Ahmad has been a valuable member of the Cypress executive team.
 Working with Dana and the rest of the management team in MID, he has created an extremely profitable and cash-flow-generating enterprise-even in the current economic environment," commented T.J.
 Rodgers, CEO of Cypress.
 "We are sorry to see Ahmad leave after 15 years with Cypress, but we take pride in what he has been able to accomplish and we wish him the best in his new career as CEO of MEMC Electronic Materials, Inc."

-Dana Nazarian joined Cypress in 1988 as a new college graduate from Rensselaer Polytechnic Institute with a BSEE and rose steadily throughout the company in a variety of technical and business roles. ...Cypress Semiconductor profile, storage people, storage chips
+Dana Nazarian joined Cypress in 1988 as a new college graduate from Rensselaer Polytechnic Institute with a BSEE and rose steadily throughout the company in a variety of technical and business roles. ...Cypress Semiconductor profile, storage chips

 CommVault's CEO "Unhappy" with 19% Year over Year Revenue Growth